 Welcome

-and our interests extend to the complete range of green & digital transition applications, including the key topics of energy, industry and agriculture.
+The GreenDigital research group develops digital twins to address sustainability challenges.
+It is part of the Department of Digital Systems - University of Thessaly and is supervised by Associate Professor Onoufrios Haralampous.
+Our interests extend to the complete range of green & digital transition applications, including the key topics of energy, mobility, buildings, industry and agriculture.

 Microscale Computational and Experimental Investigation of the Behaviour of Partially Failed Particulate Filters